zgordon/gatsby-explained/the-book/06 - Gatsby Plugins.md

-# Gatsby Plugins
+# Extending Gatsby with Plugins and Packages

 We have actually already looked at a number of Gatsby Plugins in this book.
 However, most of these plugins helped with core functionality with our site, like the ability to read files or process images.

-In this chapter we will look at various plugins that help us add more dynamic functionality to our Gatsby sites.
+In this chapter we will look at various plugins and packages that help us add more dynamic functionality to our Gatsby sites.

 This will include the following functionality:

-1. Contact Forms
+- Contact Forms
-2. Newsletter Signup Form
+- Newsletter Signup Form
-3. Comments
+- Comments
-4. Social Sharing Buttons
-5. Tracking Analytics
+- Tracking Analytics

 For each feature we cover, several options exist.
 Once you learn how to use the specific plugins we use in this chapter it will be easy for you to switch to alternative solutions.